angelsl/MSIT/README.md

 # MSIT: MapleStory Image Tool

 A command-line utility that grabs images and animations from WZs.
+Requires .NET 3.5

 ## License